 Completers can enter a national prize draw to win some great prizes - a trip to London and e-readers for the runners-up - while organisations can win an author event.
 Anyone taking part can also use our website for participants to share their thoughts about what they read, enter competitions and find out more about the programme.

 Reading Ahead facts

-Nearly 90% of survey respondents in 2014 said they felt more confident about reading after taking part.
+92% of survey respondents in 2015 said they felt more confident about reading after taking part.

-The programme is designed to help people improve their reading skills and be fun at the same time.
+The programme is designed to help people improve their reading skills and develop a love of reading.

 One in six adults struggles to read.
 Reading Ahead supports young people and adults who struggle with the written word or who don’t read for pleasure.
 Reading Groups for Everyone celebrates all the good things that happen when people come together to share reading and Reading Well supports people's health and wellbeing.
 Because everything changes when we read.